 Until there is a cure, there is camp.
 Be silly and joyful, meet people who don't judge you by your scars, and tell cancer to take a back seat to life!

-Camp Goodtimes offers campers the opportunity to attend a resident camp that is specifically designed to provide opportunities for personal growth, connection among children impacted by cancer, and a whole lot of camp-tastic fun—all in a medically supervised environment.
+Camp Goodtimes offers campers the opportunity to attend an overnight camp that is specifically designed to provide opportunities for personal growth, connection among children impacted by cancer, and a whole lot of camp-tastic fun—all in a medically supervised environment.
 And while campers are enrolled, parents get a chance to just breathe.

 eligibility